HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/running_fits/running_mc_replica.rst

 - :math:`t(\theta)` is the theoretical prediction vector, dependent on the model parameters :math:`\theta`,
 - :math:`\Sigma` is the covariance matrix encoding the uncertainties.

+The idea is to repeat this procedure across multiple data replicas, so that the collection of best-fit models for each pseudodata instance approximates a posterior sample.
 Runcard
 -------